The Holocaust: Death marches and liberation

 In January 1945, more than 700,000 people were imprisoned in the concentration camp system, of whom as many as a third died before the end of the war.
 At this time, most concentration camp prisoners were Soviet and Polish civilians, either arrested for real or supposed resistance or for attempting to escape forced labor.
 The death marches led to the breakdown of supplies for the camps that continued to exist, causing additional deaths.
 Although there was no systematic killing of Jews during the death marches, around 70,000 to 100,000 Jews died in the last months of the war.
-Many of the death march survivors ended up in other concentration camps that were liberated in 1945 during the Western Allied invasion of Germany.
+Over the following months, Soviet forces liberated concetration camps as they pushed into the Baltics and Poland, by which time most prisoners had been evacuated, though some remained behind.
+Soviet troops liberated Auschwitz on 27 January 1945 and discovered a few thousand inmates still in the camp.
+Concentration camps in Germany, where the death march survivors were evacuated to, were liberated during the Western Allied invasion of Germany.
 The liberators found piles of corpses that they had to bulldoze into mass graves.
 Some survivors were freed there and others had been liberated by the Red Army during its march westwards.